 Conduct risk is a highly topical area as it is less about a single piece of legislation and more about elements of others such as MiFID and the Markets Abuse Directive (MAD) in the EU or Dodd-Frank in the US, or indeed codes of conduct that have been published by the authorities in their jurisdictions.
-Many have acknowledged the ACI Code of Conduct as the basis for a global approach and the BIS initiative with the first sections of a new global FX code now published.
+Many firms have already signed up to the new FX Global Code or are planning to imminently.
+The wider OTC markets have similar codes of conduct.

-Following the fines and other sanctions that are attached to the LIBOR investigations, the wave of fines ($4bio on 6 banks in November 2014) following the investigation in the FX fixings area, the Class action cases being litigated in the US and the 'last look' cases that are also being litigated; the behaviour of front office staff is under a focused scrutiny.
-Coupled with the new more high-profile approach that regulators are taking around the world, with record fines and the threat of management being held personally responsible, it is no surprise that conduct risk is high on the agenda.
-The Bank of England/HMTreasury/FCA Fair and Effective Markets Review is taking a lead for the G20 jurisdictions in tackling some of the thornier issues that have come into focus following the LIBOR and WMR Fix scandals.
+Following the fines and other sanctions that are attached to the LIBOR investigations, the wave of fines following the investigation in the FX fixings area, the Class action cases being litigated in the US and the 'last look' cases that are also being litigated; the behaviour of front office staff is under a focused scrutiny.
+Coupled with the new more high-profile approach that regulators are taking around the world, with record fines and the threat of management being held personally responsible (such as under SMCR in the UK), it is no surprise that conduct risk is high on the agenda.
+The Bank of England/HMTreasury/FCA Fair and Effective Markets Review took a lead for the G20 jurisdictions in tackling some of the thornier issues that have come into focus following the LIBOR and WMR Fix scandals.
 Whether it is clarity around the agency/principal role, or how 'last look' is being implemented, the regulators are looking for the industry to take a lead on remediation.